inakizamores/Fullscreenify/README.md

     -   Creates the full-screen album art display with the blurred background effect.
     -   Styles the control buttons and adds hover effects.
     -   Styles the CD display with a rotation animation.
-    -   Creates a dedicated login screen with a pulsating, glowing Spotify login button.
+    -   Creates a dedicated login screen with:
+        -   A centered layout with appropriate padding.
+        -   A large, all-caps "FULLSCREENIFY" title.
+        -   A brief app description.
+        -   A pulsating Spotify login button with a subtle glow effect.
+        -   A very subtle, animated background gradient.
     -   Ensures responsiveness across different screen sizes.

 ## Prerequisites